Garden Jobs to Tackle in Autumn

 - Raspberry canes need to be cut back and strawberry patches weeded and tidied.

-- If you have citrus trees, spread some mulch around the base, ensuring the mulch does not touch the trunk.
+- If you have citrus trees, spread some mulch around the base to protect its shallow roots, ensuring the mulch does not touch the trunk.

 Feed the garden

 - Autumn is the best time to lay on a feast for your garden.
 Watering with a fertiliser is a great way to ensure roots get plenty of nutrients, so we recommend using Hoselink’s fertiliser spray mixer.
-The plant food will also help to give the garden a boost before the winter chill.
+Plant food will also help to give the garden a boost before the winter chill sets in.